oddzii/aruco_ros/README.md

 Remark
 =========
-This version changes coordinate system compatible with ROS standards.
+This version changes coordinate system compatible with ground mobile robot and aruco in front of them.

 aruco_ros